Codename-Beast/cms-app/README.md

 ## Core Features

 * User Authentication
-* Social Login
-  * Google
-  * Facebook
-  * Github
 * Build in a way adding more is much easier now
 * User Profile with Avatar
 * Role-Permissions for Users
 * Dynamic Menu System